 There are multiple victims of anti-Israel boycotts, including Jews with no relation to Israel (such as the singer Matisyahu), Israeli Jews, Israeli and Palestinian Arabs, and American and European companies targeted by the expansive BDS cordon.
 BDS has shuttered companies or forced companies to move, causing thousands of Jews and Arabs to lose their livelihoods through no fault of their own.
 By contrast, Ms. Amawi can easily obtain a government contract if she simply agrees not to engage in discriminatory boycott economic activity.
 And she can work in the private sector if she continues to refuse to end her bigoted boycott economic activity.

 Ms. Amawi’s misguided boycott moreover hurts the very people whom she purports to want to help.
 The Arabs on the ground in Israel and Judea-Samaria (aka, the West Bank) want more Jewish businesses to open and expand there.
 The 2015 Palestinian Center for Public Opinion poll found that despite theoretical “lip service” support for BDS, 55 percent of West Bank Palestinian Arabs said that they would “like to see Israeli companies offer more jobs inside” Judea-Samaria-the West Bank.

 For the sake of all concerned, let’s hope that the courts toss out Ms. Amawi’s baseless, counterproductive lawsuit.

-Morton Klein is the national president of the Zionist Organization of America.
+Morton A. Klein is the national president of the Zionist Organization of America.
 Elizabeth A. Berney is the ZOA director of Special Projects.